Vendor Update - Optum Financial

 If you pay for anything other than eligible expenses with your LPFSA, the amount will be taxable, and you will be required to repay the amount or pay an additional tax penalty.

-Learn how to enroll in an a pre-tax savings/employee reimbursement account, whether you are enrolling during open enrollment, as a new hire or when you have experienced a qualifying life event.Read More about Enrollment Information
+Learn how to enroll in an a pre-tax saving accounts during open enrollment, as a new hire, or when you have experienced a qualifying life event.Read More about Enrollment Information

 You will receive a welcome brochure in the mail from ConnectYourCare.